gwleuverink/bundle/docs/advanced-usage.md

 ## Sourcemaps

 Sourcemaps are disabled by default.
-You may enable this by setting `BUNDLE_SOURCEMAPS_ENABLED` to true in your env file or by publishing and updating the bundle config.
+You may enable this by setting `BUNDLE_SOURCEMAPS` to true in your env file or by publishing and updating the bundle config.

 Sourcemaps will be generated in a separate file so this won't affect performance for the end user.